The distributivity spectrum of Baker's variety: Further remarks

 (3) Let us prove the first statement.
 If $\mathcal W$ is congruence modular, then $\mathcal W$ has ternary \emph{directed Gumm terms}, as introduced in Kazda, Kozik, McKenzie, Moore \cite[p.
 205]{adjt}.
 See \cite[Theorem 1.1 (3)]{adjt}.
 We shall recall the equations that directed Gumm terms satisfy as soon as needed.
 Obviously, a ternary term of $\mathcal W$ corresponds to a ternary Boolean term $t$, hence it is no loss of generality to assume that $t(x,y,z)=a_1xyz+a_2xyz'+ a_3xy'z +\dots$, where $'$ denotes complement and each $a_1$, $a_2$, \dots \ is either $0$ or $1$.
 The first term $d_1$ in the set of directed Gumm terms satisfies the equations $d_1(x,x,y)=x=d_1(x,y,x)$.
 Represent $d_1$ by a Boolean expression as above.
 By the first equation, the coefficients of $xyz $ and $ xyz'$ must be $1$ and the coefficients of $x'y'z $ and $ x'y'z'$ must be $0$.
 By the second equation, the coefficients of $xyz $ and $ xy'z$ must be $1$ and the coefficients of $x'yz' $ and $ x'y'z'$ must be $0$.
 Considering all the possibilities, one easily sees that $d_1$ is either the majority term $xy+xz+yz$, or the Baker term, or the dual of the Baker term, or the first projection.
 In all but the last case we are done.
 If $d_1$ is the first projection, then the equations for directed Gumm terms give $d_2(x,x,y)=d_1(x,y,y)=x$ and $x=d_2(x,y,x)$, hence we can repeat the above argument for $d_2$.
 Going on, if we either get a majority term, or a Baker term, or its dual, we are done as above.
 Otherwise, all the $d_j$'s are first projections.
 Then the remaining term $q$ in the set of directed Gumm terms satisfies $q(x,x,y)=y$ and $q(x,y,y)=d_n(x,y,y)=x$, hence $q$ is a Maltsev term for permutability.

 To prove the last statement, if $\mathcal W$ is congruence distributive, then we have \emph{directed J{\'o}nsson terms}, to the effect that $q$ as above is the third projection (or, simply, discard $q$ and ask for $d_n(x,y,y)=y$).
-Arguing as above, we get that if $\mathcal W$ is not the trivial variety, then some $d_j$ satisfies all the equations satisfied in distributive lattices by either the majority term or by the Baker term, hence, again, either Fact \ref{fact} or the proof of \eqref{nmg} apply. \end{proof}
+Arguing as above, we get that some $d_j$ satisfies all the equations satisfied in distributive lattices by either the majority term or by the Baker term, hence, again, either Fact \ref{fact} or the proof of \eqref{nmg} apply. \end{proof}

 We expect that \ref{prl}(2) might fail if $\mathcal W= \mathcal V_P$, when $\mathcal V$ is not the variety of distributive lattices.
 In other words, we expect that (at least, without affecting the subscripts) \ref{prl}(1) cannot be improved in such a way that admissible relations are taken into account everywhere.
 However, we notice that in the proof of Theorem \ref{bds} all the lattices we have considered are indeed distributive.
 Hence, in view of \ref{prl}(2), in order to provide a counterexample that \ref{prl}(1) cannot be improved in the above sense, one should start with a different and more complicated example, i.\ e., it is not enough to consider different lattice term operations on the same set $B$ considered in the proof of \ref{bds}.